Learn and study general biblical subjects with a Bible quiz.

 God created man and all land mammals on the sixth day.

-God rested after creating the Earth on the seventh day, Saturday.
+God rested after creating the Earth on the seventh day, Saturday the Sabbath.

 Genesis 1:26-28